PainterQubits/Unitful.jl/docs/src/highlights.md

 ## Arrays

-Promotion is used to create arrays of a concrete type where possible, such that arrays of unitful quantities are stored efficiently in memory.
+Promotion is used to create arrays of a concrete type where possible, such that arrays of Unitfu quantities are stored efficiently in memory.
 However, if necessary, arrays can hold quantities with different dimensions, even mixed with unitless numbers.
 Doing so will suffer a performance penalty compared with the fast performance attainable with an array of concrete type